 When I was a younger woman than I am now, I envisioned my fifties as a kind of nirvana with all the lattes I could drink.
 It would be a well-earned reprieve; an opportunity to catch my breath before reaching sixty.
+I did not know that I and my friends from third grad would be following in our mothers’ footsteps.

 But that is not what my fifties have been like.
 Instead, they have been like a marathon that I have to run without knowing what the course looks like, how long it is, or where it goes.
 From many of the Facebook status updates I have seen, many of the people I have known since childhood have found that the middle-age years can be interesting, and that a lot of times we don’t get to choose what kind of interesting they are.